ucan-wg/spec/README.md

 Delegation is the act of granting another principal (the delegate) the capability to use a resource that another has (the delegator).
 This MUST be proven by a "witness", which is either the signature of the owning principal, or a UCAN that has access to that capability in its scope.

 Each direct delegation leaves the potency of the action at the same level, or diminishes it.
-The only exception is in "rights amplification", where a delegation MAY be proven by one-or-more witnesses of a different types, if part of the resource's semantics.
+The only exception is in "rights amplification", where a delegation MAY be proven by one-or-more witnesses of different types, if part of the resource's semantics.

 ## 2.6 Attenuation